nordic-institute/X-Road-development/NFR.md

 5.1.4 Source Code MUST be marked with licensing information according to MIT license rules.
 Copyright MUST be clearly defined.

-5.1.5 New X-Road components MUST be created using the same Java version with the X-Road core.
+5.1.5 New X-Road components MUST be created using the same Java version as the existing components.

 ### 5.2 Java